tunacinsoy/dsa-practices/Network/Python.md

 > - **Scope:** Local to the module or program.
 You need to instantiate a class to use its behavior.
 >

-> [!NOTE] What's the difference between private and protected fields?
 > For encapsulation purposes, Python follows the principle of **consenting adults**, meaning it trusts developers to respect conventions like:
 > - `_balance`: Protected, meant for internal use, but still accessible.
 > - `__balance`: Private, harder to access without intentional effort.